 How people interact with autistic individuals

 There’s a difference in terms of HOW people interact with her.
-The fact that she is on the autistic spectrum, and the other neurotypical adults know she’s different even before she speaks, is apparently ‘to be expected’, and normal – human nature.
+The fact that she is autistic, and the other neurotypical adults know she’s different even before she speaks, is apparently ‘to be expected’, and normal – human nature.
 It has been proven that neurotypical / NT (non-autistic or non-neurodiverse) people subconsciously know that an autistic individual is different, and respond accordingly, usually in a subconscious manner.
 (Read more in the Scientific Reports’ paper: ‘Neurotypical Peers are Less Willing to Interact with Those with Autism based on Thin Slice Judgments’.)

 An unusual facial expression, a pause in the beat of conversation, a relaxed face instead of a forced smile, a perceived-aloof demeanour – any number of tiny subtle differences that a psychologist would notice (but that untrained eyes do not), mark this woman out as slightly different.